-One of the reasons new traders don’t perform as well as they should is that they usually trade at the wrong time frame for their personality.
+Beginner traders don’t perform as well as they should because they usually trade at the wrong time.

-Because new forex traders want to get rich quickly, they will begin trading small time frames, such as 1-minute or 5-minute charts.
+Because new forex traders want to get rich quickly, most will begin trading in small time frames, such as 1-minute or 5-minute charts.

-Trading on this time frame allows you to take your time analyzing the market and not feel rushed.
-Some traders can never, ever trade in a single hour because it’s too slow for them.
+Trading in this time frame allows you to take your time analyzing the market and not feel rushed.
+However, some traders are uncomfortable with the 1 hour time frame because it’s too slow for them.

 Most prefer to trade on the 10-minute chart since it gives them enough time (but not too much) to make trading-related decisions.

-Other traders decided to only trade daily, weekly, and monthly charts because they think hourly trades are too fast.
-So, you’re probably wondering what the best time frame is for you.
+Other traders decided to only trade daily, weekly, and monthly charts because they thought hourly trades were too fast.
+So, you’re probably wondering the best time frame for you.